Rapperswil railway station: Bus

+History

+Until the timetable change on 10 December 2023, bus line 621 (operated by Schneider) operated between Rapperswil railway station and Jona, Buechstrasse Ost.
+This line stopped operations due to the increase in frequency of line 622, which mostly uses the same route.
+Line 995 operated between Rapperswil railway station and Hummelberg, but its leg between Kreuz (Jona railway station) and Rapperswil railway station was truncated in December 2023 for the same reason.
+Line 995 now also serves the leg from Jona Center to Jona, Buechstrasse Ost formerly operated by line 621.

 Boat

 Rapperswil harbour is adjacent to the railway station, and lake shipping services of the Zürichsee-Schifffahrtsgesellschaft (ZSG) connect with trains and buses, providing alternative, if rather slower, routes to Zürich and other lakeside towns on Lake Zürich.
 Most boats dock Ufenau island near Rapperswil harbour.

 During summer, there is also a ferry across Obersee.
 The ferry connects a pier adjacent to the University of Applied Sciences Rapperswil (now part of OST), situated south of the railways station, with Lachen and Altendorf in the canton of Schwyz.